Raising Real Men’s Gift Guide for Boys

 We carry wooden swords made out of furniture grade plywood so they can stand a lot of rough play and rubberband guns that will shoot twelve times without reloading.
 Our boys picked them out, so we feel sure your boys will love them!

-Last year, we added cool pie tin targets that make a plunking sound – so that they have something to shoot at other than each other!
-Kids LOVED them!
+Kids love these cool pie tin targets that make a plunking sound – so that they have something to shoot at other than each other!

 We have always lived near other homes and in subdivisions, so real guns, even air rifles and airsoft guns, require an excursion to use safely (and legally!).
 We teach our sons how to handle firearms and to shoot safely, but not as frequently as we would if we had more land.
 Teenagers are fully capable of owning and caring for firearms, though; the National Rifle Association and 4-H offer classes in hunter safety, target shooting, and competitive sport shooting, if you are looking for more opportunities in this area.